 Chapter One – No Words

-I watched a young man, no older than me, take the seat at the end of the aisle.
+I watched a young man around my age take the seat at the end of the aisle.
 His late mother stood beside him, whispering.

 I averted my gaze from the pair.
 I didn't want to gain her attention.
 If she did notice me, like all the others, she would haunt me until I agreed to help.

-Then there were others – the ones that were here to finish something, those that sought peace, and the vengeful.
+Then there were others – the ones that were here to finish something, sought peace, and the vengeful.

 No, this wasn't a gift – it was a curse.

 With my eyes facing the stage, my ears were perked and listening to the ghostly mother.
 I realized that the she was worried for her son.
 Without a father or family to support him and his younger sister, he wanted to drop out of college.
 His two jobs were barely making ends meet, and it was taking a toll on him.
 She was trying to tell him where she kept a key and the information to a safe deposit box.
 Something inside would take care of him and his sister.
 I looked for a moment, seeing the desperation in her.